-In general, it seems reasonable that the longer you make the key, the harder it becomes to break the scheme.
-In fact, for short messages, these schemes may be difficult to break.
+In general, it seems reasonable that the longer you make the key, the harder it becomes to break the scheme; and in fact for short messages, these schemes may be difficult to break.
 However, when we try to use them to encrypt longer messages, the schemes become easier to break.
-The message can be recovered without too much effort, for example, by analyzing the frequency of occurrences of the different symbols (or pairs or triplets of consecutive symbols) and matching them to the frequencies in common text.
+In fact the message can be recovered without too much effort by analyzing the frequency of occurrences of the different symbols (or pairs or triplets of consecutive symbols) and matching them to the frequencies in standard text.